Empower Your Practice

 Journal for Practice Managers

-Physical Therapy Progress Note Example: Saving Your Time During The Appointment
+Physical Therapy Progress Note Example: Save Time

-Today we are about to discuss a simple but very productive way to lessen the tension during the appointment and to get more time for actual care - writing physical therapy soap notes using an example.
-You’ll find out:
+Today we are about to discuss a simple but very productive way to lessen the tension during the appointment and to get more time for actual care: writing physical therapy SOAP notes using an example.
+You'll find out:

 1. Why we need treatment notes in physiotherapy

-2. What is a progress note
+2. What is a progress note and how often it is required

 3. The benefits of SOAP format